About the European Committee on Crime Problems (CDPC)

 - Further information regarding the functioning and activities of the PC-OC is to be found on its website (www.coe.int/tcj) which is very rich in useful information, tools and documentation for practitioners involved in international co-operation on criminal matters.

-- The Council for penological co-operation (PC-CP) is the Committee of experts dealing with the execution of penal sanctions and measures.
-It drafts common European standards, in particular related to the work of the prison and probation services as well as to juvenile justice agencies.
+- The Council for Penological Co-operation (PC-CP) is the Committee of experts dealing with the execution of penal sanctions and measures.
+It drafts common European standards, in particular related to the work of the prison and probation services as well as of juvenile justice agencies.

 - A number of important legal instruments have been adopted during the beginning of the existence of our Organisation by the Committee of Ministers.
 They are regularly updated and complemented, based on the revolving case-law of the European Court of Human Rights and the work of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT).
 The most well-known texts are the European Prison Rules, the Council of Europe Probation Rules, the European Rules on community sanctions or measures, the European Rules for juvenile offenders subject to sanctions or measures and recommendations on remand in custody, health care in prison, foreign prisoners, long-term sentences, prison overcrowding, conditional release, electronic monitoring, children with imprisoned parents and restorative justice.
 All these instruments can be found in the Compendium.
 Many of them are also translated into other languages.

-- The Council of Europe annual Conferences of the Directors of Prison and Probation Services (CDPPS) gather together the Directors from the 47 Council of Europe member States, as well as from its observer States and from important international organisations.
+- The Council of Europe annual Conferences of the Directors of Prison and Probation Services (CDPPS) gather together the Directors from the 46 Council of Europe member States, as well as from its observer States and from important international organisations like the EU, UNODC, EuroPris, CEP and ICPA.

 - For more than 30 years already are also being collected and published the Council of Europe Annual Penal Statistics (Statistiques Pénales Annuelles du Conseil de l’Europe – SPACE) containing data on prisons and on probation sanctions and measures (SPACE).
 These statistics attract a lot of media attention and are well-known worldwide.